advancedroboticsaws/angel/README.md

 	```
 	roslaunch angelbot angelbot_sanitytest.launch
 	```
-	check if no error pops up.
+	check and make sure there is no error message pops up.
 3. Open another terminal and access into odroid by entering ssh commands (step1) then type:

 	```
 	rostopic list
 	```

-	Check if the following topics are on the list.
+	Check and make sure the following two topics are on the list.

 	```
 	/cmd_wheel_angularVel